pilarcode/pilarcode/docs/observability.md

 # 🧪 Agents and LLM Observability

- Great evals start with great observability
+ Great evals start with great observability.

+ ## What is observability?
+ Observability is the ability to understand the internal state of a system by examining its outputs.
+In the context of software, this means being able to understand the internal state of a system by examining its telemetry data, which includes traces, metrics, and logs.

+###
 - AgentOps https://www.agentops.ai/ Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including CrewAI, Agno, OpenAI Agents SDK, Langchain, Autogen, AG2, and CamelAI
 - Pydantic logfire https://pydantic.dev/logfire .
 Visualise your whole app, not just LLM calls
 - Arize https://arize.com/